 FBI agent's gun discharges during dance floor backflip

-LOS ANGELES: Police are investigating an off-duty FBI agent's apparently accidental shooting of a man when the agent did a backflip at a Colorado night club, local media reported Sunday (Jun 3).
+LOS ANGELES: Police are investigating an off-duty FBI agent's apparently accidental shooting of a man when the agent did a backflip at a Colorado nightclub, local media reported Sunday.

 A video obtained by local television stations shows the lanky male agent - a crowd off to his side - putting in some energetic dance moves before executing his backflip.